syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 # Getting Started with UWP Diagram (SfDiagram)

-The following section helps you to build your application with SfDiagram.
+The following saection helps you to build your application with SfDiagram.

 ## Creating the project